tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 ## Step 1: Choose a Topic and Write What You Know
 How to find a topic of interest?

-Some suggestions from Maastricht University can help you to make this process easier:
+Some suggestions from Maastricht University can help you to make this process easier (Maastricht University Library, 2016):
 - Choose a topic you like
 - Talk to others about what topic you would like to study
 - Think about your future career
 - Look for a topic that builds on existing research rather than doing something completely new to avoid that your project becomes too big.
 - Look into current events for inspiration
-(Maastricht University Library, 2016)

 Once you have an initial topic you are interested in, you can write down what you already know about the topic.
 There are multiple techniques you could use for this.
 You can find some examples in the tab below.
 For more techniques, you can consult <a href="https://writingcenter.unc.edu/tips-and-tools/brainstorming/" target=_blank>this guide</a>  (the Writing Center of The University of North Carolina, n.d.)